SouljaVR/AutoLightOSC/README.md

 - Windows 10/11
 - DirectX 11 capable GPU (If you can play VRChat you are probably fine)
 - VRChat with OSC enabled
 - Unity/Avatar Creation/OSC integration competence, I do not provide a prefab for this.
+However there is a demo avatar available.

 ## Installation